sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.4 Check DPU Console

 #### Steps
- * Use serial port utility to access console for given dpu.
+ * Use serial port utility to access console for given DPU.
  * Get the mapping of serial port to DPU number from platform.json file.
- * Get the number of dpu modules from PMON APIs - get_num_modules().
+ * Get the number of DPU modules from PMON APIs - get_num_modules().
 Test is to check for console access for all DPUs.

 #### Verify in
  * Switch